krishnakadiyala/NPAcourse/labs/Ansible_Lab_03_Config_Verbosity_Check.md

 ```

 This is telling us that Ansible is only sending ONE command to the device -- Ansible is NOT sending every command in the playbook because, by default, the _config modules are comparing the commands against a "show run" on the device.
+>Note: Notice the __junos_config__  module does not return the one command that is being changed on the device.
+Not all modules are built the same, that's is not necessarily a bad thing but it's always good to be aware of it and make sure to test all available modules for specific features based on a particular use case.

 ##### Step 7